11 min read

 If a current program is sitting on an ASIL-D requirement and the architecture conversation has not happened yet, that conversation is the highest-leverage place to spend the next 30 days of engineering leadership attention.
 The safety case will eventually rest on the architecture, and the architecture is decided long before the safety case is written.

 ASIL-D is the highest Automotive Safety Integrity Level under ISO 26262 Part 3.
 ASIL is determined for each hazardous event by combining three factors: Severity (S), Exposure (E), and Controllability (C).
-ASIL-D applies when the severity is life-threatening or fatal, the exposure is high, and the driver controllability is low or non-existent.
+ASIL-D applies when the severity is life-threatening or fatal, the exposure is high, and the driver's controllability is low or non-existent.
 Common examples include unintended brake release, unintended steering input, and unintended high-torque application in an electrified powertrain.
 ASIL-D triggers the most rigorous evidence requirements in the standard: highest diagnostic coverage targets, strongest independence requirements, and deepest verification and validation evidence.

 ISO 26262 Part 5 recommends three quantitative targets for ASIL-D random hardware failure analysis.
 Single-Point Fault Metric (SPFM) ≥ 99%, Latent Fault Metric (LFM) ≥ 90%, and Probabilistic Metric for Hardware Failures (PMHF) ≤ 10 FIT (10⁻⁸ per hour).
-The FMEDA (Failure Mode, Effects, and Diagnostic Analysis) is the analytical method that demonstrates these targets are met.
+The FMEDA (Failure Modes, Effects, and Diagnostic Analysis) is the analytical method used to demonstrate that these targets are met.
 Hitting SPFM 99% generally requires a redundant or diverse hardware architecture; hitting PMHF 10 FIT generally requires safety-grade components with documented base failure rates.
 The targets are recommendations in the standard, but they function as de facto requirements in audits and supplier qualification.

 Freedom from interference, defined in ISO 26262 Part 9 Clause 6, is the discipline that allows software of different ASILs to coexist on the same hardware without lower-ASIL software compromising higher-ASIL software.
 Three interference modes have to be argued explicitly: memory (typically via MPU partitioning), timing (typically via partitioned scheduling and budget monitors), and communication (typically via controlled IPC channels with integrity-checked data).
 The independence has to be backed by Dependent Failure Analysis and is a frequent weak spot in mixed-ASIL safety cases.

 LHP's working answer is that decomposition follows the architecture; it does not lead it.
 If a program's architecture already has independent channels for product reasons (a primary compute platform plus an independent safety microcontroller, two redundant sensor-actuator paths, a primary-and-backup actuation strategy), then decomposition documents what exists, and ASIL-D = ASIL-B(D) + ASIL-B(D) is often the most cost-effective decomposition.
-If the architecture is single-channel and the decomposition is being constructed retroactively to avoid building an ASIL-D path, the engineering cost of constructing genuine independence usually exceeds the cost of building one ASIL-D path with a strong safety mechanism (often LHP's Safety Supervisor Software on a dedicated safety microcontroller).
+If the architecture is single-channel and the decomposition is constructed retroactively to avoid building an ASIL-D path, the engineering cost of achieving genuine independence usually exceeds the cost of building a single ASIL-D path with a strong safety mechanism (often LHP's Safety Supervisor Software on a dedicated safety microcontroller).
 The decision filter is whether the independence is real or invented.

 Since 2001, LHP Engineering Solutions has helped companies deliver technology that must perform as intended, every time.
 Our clients operate in safety-critical, operation-critical, and mission-critical environments such as on-highway, off-highway, aerospace, defense, and oil & gas, where failure is not an option, and delays cost market share.